MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/google-pay-adyen.md

 Users can include up to three supported **Payment Express** modules in the cart **Payment Express** slot (Three available supported payment options).

-### Set up Google Pay as an option in the Checkout payment section
+### Set up Google Pay as an option in the checkout payment section

 To set up Google Pay as a normal payment option in the **Payment Method** section of the checkout page, follow the steps below.
 This is for payment-only, non-express functionality (the checkout form will be filled out by the user and returning from the Google Pay payment page will only ready the checkout for payment by Google Pay- no Google account information will be used to overwrite the filled checkout details).